Albert's Series: Basic stuff, but serious.

 quickly and uniformly compresses and hit the inner pit, with the maximum speed possible, in such setup.

-Indeed, in just microseconds (μ seconds) a supercritical environment exists, which almost immediately therafter,
+Indeed, in less than microseconds (μ seconds) a supercritical environment exists, which almost immediately therafter,

 will pass through a large number of generations of fissions.